Zephaniah

 “For I know the plans I have for you, declares the Lord: plans to prosper you and not harm you; plans to give you hope and a future.”
 Jeremiah 29 11:13

 Welcome to Year 6 Zephaniah.
-Our teacher is Miss Marchant and our TA is Miss Charrington.
+Our teacher is Miss Marchant, our TA is Miss Kayleigh and Mr Alfie is our LSA.

 Class Updates